 • Leadership and skills training.
 The Walter and Eliza Hall Institute is developing a comprehensive program to broaden the skills of all postdoctoral fellows and junior laboratory heads.
 These programs currently include regular leadership workshops, presentation workshops and management workshops, as well as our business and communication intern programs.

 • Family-friendly meeting times.
-Institute meetings will be scheduled to begin after 9.15 am and conclude prior to 4.30 pm, to allow all staff with family responsibilities better opportunity to attend while still honouring their personal commitments.
+We aim to schedule institute meetings to begin after 9.15am and conclude prior to 4.30pm, to allow all staff with family responsibilities better opportunity to attend while still honouring their personal commitments.

 • Flexible working hours.
 The institute recognises the importance of affording parents maximum flexibility in setting working hours and invites parents to propose working hours that strike a reasonable balance between attending key laboratory events such as seminars and group meetings, yet catering to personal needs.